theguega/neural-mpc/docs/main.typ

 = Data Generation Pipeline

-To enable behavior cloning from the expert IK–MPC controller, we generate a dataset of joint angles, joint velocities, target positions, and predicted torques from the closed-loop MuJoCo simulation.
-The process for each episode is as follows:
+To enable behavior cloning from the expert IK–MPC controller, we generate a dataset of joint angles, joint velocities, target positions, and predicted torques from a closed-loop MuJoCo simulation.
+The process for each episode is:

 == Collection process

 1. Target sampling: A reachable end-effector target $p_"des" in RR^3$ is sampled within the workspace $cal(W)$ using cylindrical coordinates to sample a radius $r$ and height $z$ uniformly within the workspace bounds.
 2. The IK solver computes the corresponding joint-space reference $q_"des"$.
-3. The MPC controller generates torque commands $tau_"MPC"$ to achieve the desired joint angles and velocities, given the current state $x_k$ and a specified prediction horizon $N$.
+3. Given the current state $x_k$ and a specified prediction horizon $N$, the MPC controller generates torque commands $tau_"MPC"$ to achieve the desired joint angles and velocities.
 4. For each time step $k$, we record the current state $[q_1, q_2, q_3, dot(q)_1, dot(q)_2, dot(q)_3] in RR^6$, the target $p_"des" in RR^3$, and the predicted torque $tau_"MPC" in RR^3$.
 5. We step the simulation until the end of the episode or until the target is reached using $tau = tau_"MPC" + tau_"env"$ (where $tau_"env"$ represents the forces computed by MuJoCo to compensate for Coriolis, centrifugal, and gravitational effects, ensuring the simplified dynamics model in the MPC controller remains valid; MuJoCo bias force: `mjData.qfrc_bias`).